L-Neur0/lorenzo.sciarretta.github.io/index.md

 ---

  ## Hi, I'm Lorenzo Sciarretta
-I am a MSc. student in Computer Science and a Graduate Researcher at University of St.Gallen (HSG), Switzerland.
+I am a Computer Science student at University of St.Gallen and at ETH zurich.
-I did my Bsc in Computer Science Engineering at Politecnico di Milano, Italy.
+I am currently a Research Assistant in quantititave finance at HSG.